Flakedpastry/RLondon_Challenge_programme_modelling/README.md

 # RLondon_Challenge_programme_modelling
-R code for modelling the causal effects and implicatios of the London Challenge programme on GCSE attainment data with fixed effects and other linear regressions
+R code for modelling the causal effects and implications of the London Challenge programme on GCSE attainment data with fixed effects and other linear regressions

+This research was to conduct an econometric analysis using R panel data methods in R.

-The main purpose of this experiment and code was to establish if there was a causal link between London's GCSE attainment and the implementation of the London Challenge.
+The main purpose of this experiment was to establish if there was a causal link between London's GCSE attainment and the implementation of the London Challenge.
 This was done through a variety of means and varying linear regressions with different levels of power and precision as well as different data considerations and drawbacks.
 Ultimately the results of the regressions and data came back supportive of a positive effect on educational attainment from the program and that these effects are strong in more deprived areas as compared to less deprived areas.